Dean-Ardern/website_security_seo_analysis/README.md

 2. Enter the URL of the website when prompted.

-3. The script will analyze the website and generate a report with the analysis results.
+3. The script will analyze the website and generate a PDF report with the analysis results.

 ## Dependencies

 - requests
 - beautifulsoup4
-- whois
-- language-tool-python
+- python-whois
 - nltk
+- enchant
+- reportlab

 ## License